uvanika/maneesh/README.md

-# Uvastra - Saree E-commerce Website
+# Uvastraaaanithamam - Saree E-commerce Website

 A modern and elegant website for Uvastra, a saree selling business.
 The website features a beautiful design with smooth animations and responsive layout.